itaycohen97/ex2/README.md

 ## Load balancer over ec2 | EX2

 instructions
 - navigate terminal to project folder
-- fill a file named "data.json", example to "data.json" to be found in "data_example.json"
+- fill a file named "data.json" with your aws credentials and new ex2 KeyPair name
 - run endpoints_deploy.py